 The Tories are in a total tailspin of acrimonious infighting and exhaustion.
 They are utterly bereft of both talent and ideas.
 It looks like the end of the line for the present version of the Conservatives, who will leave behind a nation of food banks and child poverty as a result of their reign of swingeing, cruel austerity.
 Even the dogs in the street (to borrow a phrase from Irish politics) know that come the next election – and there is a growing chorus baying for an immediate general election – the Conservatives are looking at a landslide defeat of 1997 proportions or worse.

 The media are of course sanguine about all of this.
 The establishment, and the media outlets whose interests they serve, already have their security-state affiliated pawn in place in the form of Keir Starmer.
 Having been instrumental (The Guardian included) in destroying the Corbyn project and electing Johnson, they have been cheerleaders of Corbyn’s successor, as he purges the Labour Party of the left on spurious charges of antisemitism (disproportionately targeting pro-Palestinian Jewish members), and goes about restructuring the party apparatus to limit democracy within it, to try to ensure that a grass-roots popular movement cannot find its expression through a figure like Corbyn again.
-He’s made all the right signals to the establishment that he is a figure in the mould of Blair and Obama.
+He’s made all the right signals to the establishment that he is a figure in the mold of Blair and Obama.
 He’s a neoliberal technocrat, and whatever war Washington wants to get involved in, he’ll be a loyal lap dog.

 Removing the whip from Corbyn for so-called antisemitism and his embrace of the conflation of anti-Zionism with Jew hatred serves as a signifier for this.
 It’s a message to the powers that be: I’m your man.
 Capital would rather have someone who knows how to buy off revolution as its administer than a moron.
 So the big neoliberal juggernaut will keep trundling along, except the ideology’s coming iteration will be more careful about flaunting its underpinning fallacies so brazenly, in an attempt to make the public believe that their interests are the same as their billionaire taskmasters.
 Gone will be the days that publicly expressing the idea that an atomized population acting in their own self-interest leads to virtuous outcomes makes you sound clever.
 “Greed is good” won’t land anymore.